(714) 240-2800

 Aging Wood Structures

-Many homes in Santa Ana were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Santa Ana homes average 50–90 years old, with common construction including Floral Park historic homes (1920s–1940s), dense 1950s–1970s residential tracts.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Dense Housing